Loading

 This can be pretty helpful when you need an AI assistant while going through information-dense internet research.

-ChatGPT, on the other hand, requires you to copy and paste the text you want it to summarize, which makes for a disjointed research experience.
+ChatGPT, on the other hand, requires you to copy and paste a link to the article you want to summarize or analyze (or if you're using GPT-3.5 Turbo, the text you want to summarize), which makes for a disjointed research experience.

 Composition